mbbroberg/ruby-parse-mail/README.md

 ## Usage

-The current version is in an early development mode.
+The current versions are in an early development mode.

+#### parse_mbox.rb

+You can run it by running:

+     ./parse_mbox.rb sample.mbox

+^ This works well :shipit:

+#### parse.rb

 You can run it by calling `parse.rb` after you read a file:

-     cat mbox.sample | ruby parse.rb
+     cat sample.mbox | ruby parse.rb

 This approach may not be practical going forward and we could look into using the `mail` library to read directly from an mbox file.